Right Where You Are is Ok

 This little baby tree is about to go through another harsh winter down here, and it will not once think “I am SO in the wrong place!”.
 It will just do its thing, surviving and thriving through all the elements, and becoming strong because of them.
 One day it will not only be strong enough to hold big, juicy Heritage Apples, it’ll probably be strong enough for a swing!
 Things that would never happen if it grew up sheltered and protected in a greenhouse 😉

-Storms will Come – Wherever You Are
+Storms will Come – No Matter Where You Are

 If you’re feeling weak, and easily buffeted around by the “weather” of you life, remember that you are actually built for it.
 That you’re designed to be exposed to the elements, and that those elements – storms sometimes – will cause your life to bear fruit that is so much more of an offering to the world.
 Even though times can feel rough, and hard, you have it in you to thrive despite of them, and perhaps even because of them.

 Don’t be afraid to stand in the wind, and feel it all.

 You are always right where you need to be.